lukeponga-dev/Weekly-Tutorials/Tutorial-10/Bubble-Sort.md

 >    Arrary = [ 10, 7, 3, 9, 15, 1, 4 ]

 ## bubble sort Algorithm:
+> Q1.
+>Sort the following items using bubble sort.
+Describe the algorithm that you used and write down the array at each step.            [ 10, 7, 3, 9, 15, 1, 4 ]
 ### PASS 1:

 >     compare the first 2 elements [10, 7] and find which node is greater.